NeilK15/cmsc426final/README.md

 # cmsc426final

 ### Notes:
-- I had issues running the project I just get a blue screen
-- The approach to get detections is to run a TCP server in `Blade.cs`
+- The approach to get detections is to run a TCP server in `Blade.cs`.
-- Then there is a python client script that runs detections and sends results to server
+- Then there is a python client script that runs detections and sends results to server.
-- The server should be started first and in theory when the Blade appears or when script starts running
-- Then the client should be run
+- I do not understand how to create a Prefab for Blade.cs, and the script has to be added I do not know how to save it.
+- Detection works and moves the `Blade`, but has no trail as detection is jittery, might require smoothing.
+- Detection is kind of slow if you have GPU test and try with CUDA how fast it is.

 ### Running Blade
-- Should run when Blade is spawned in game
+- Blade is spawned in game and the script runs creating a server
-- Should be Debug logs that should say what is happening

 ### Running Detection Code
 Create a virtual environment and install the requirements in seperate window: